BigBangData/TimesheetAnalysis/README.md

 ## [Reproduce the app](#reproduce-the-app)

-To reproduce, clone this repo and follow these steps, which for the most part should ensure reproducibility:
+To reproduce the app, clone this repo and follow these steps, which for the most part should ensure reproducibility (to reproduce or fake new data see [faking data](#faking-data) below):
 1. Download R from [CRAN](https://cran.r-project.org/) for your machine and platform
 2. Open R and install the following packages by issuing in the Console: